IF NOT FOR VARINA'S LETTER

 ______________________

-You can visit the library, or see it from your cell phone or computer at your convenience.
+You can visit the library, or see her letter from your phone or computer at your convenience.

 _________________________________